ZeraphisStudios/DisbandRP/Asset-Guidelines/README.md

 * License documentation
 * Proof of authorization

-Disband RP reserves the right to reject any Asset where ownership or licensing cannot be verified.
+Midnight Grind Roleplay reserves the right to reject any Asset where ownership or licensing cannot be verified.

 ---